Complete Guide To Car Undercarriage Wash

 Some manufacturers equip their vehicles with skid plates which are designed specifically to protect the car’s undercarriage from road debris, if your car has a skid plate you will need to remove it to pressure wash your undercarriage, but you also run the risk of damaging the skid plate should you pressure wash it directly.

-Should you still be concerned about using a pressure washer on the car, understand that even the strongest power washer can be moderated.
+Should you still be concerned about using a power washer on the car, understand that even the strongest power washer can be moderated.

 I recommend using an adjustable pressure washer tip that will allow you to moderate the PSI (pounds per square inch) of the water pressure that is leaving the nozzle.